1I have an NAX grade for a course on SSO–what does this mean?

 5I need to apply for a compassionate consideration or aegrotat grade–what should I know about this?

 You can apply for these for exams or tests here.
 Remember that they will require you to demonstrate temporary, unforeseen circumstances outside of your control which negatively impaired your performance and/or preparation in the exam or test.
 Generally you have to have submitted sufficient coursework to indicate you were able to pass the course (with a C+ grade or higher), but this requirement has been waived for Semester Two 2021.
-There is a strict 7 day deadline from the date of the exam to submit your application.
-If you are unable to collect the required evidence in that timeframe, submit your application anyway as you will have a further opportunity to submit this evidence later.

 6I have an issue with a course and/or academic staff member–what can I do?

 If you are unable to resolve the issue with the staff member themselves, you can escalate a formal complaint to your faculty’s associate dean (academic).
 This requires you to put the specifics of your complaint and any resolution you would like, in writing to them, after which they are obliged to conduct an investigation.
 See here for a list of faculty deans (you will need to check their contact details separately in the unidirectory).
 They may refer you to a different academic head depending on whether the course or lecturer concerned belongs to a separate academic unit inside the faculty.
-You can file a complaint about University service delivery using this form.

 7I desperately need food–where can I get some?